 Cymbidium finlaysonianum is one of the native orchid species which never fails to disappoint us.
 This specimen clump had been with us for more than 25 years.
-This was bought by my mom in the early 1990’s from an ambulant vendor selling her last few stocks of orchids.
+This was bought by my mom in the early 1990’s from an ambulant vendor selling her last few remaining stocks of orchids.

 Cymbidium finlaysonianum clump with 19 flowers on 1 spike

-This orchid was first grown on a driftwood during the first 5 years after my mom brought the orchid home.
+This specimen orchid were first grown on a driftwood during the first 5 years after my mom brought the orchid home.
 When the driftwood rotted away.
 We decided to tie the orchid on a Melia azedarach (Paraiso tree) growing in our backyard.
-This orchid spend at least 15 years or so mounted and flowering every year.
+This orchid spend at least 10 years or so mounted and flowering every year.
 When the tree died sometime in 2010.
 We re-attached the the large one on to a Manila palm ( Adonidia merrillii) sometime around 2011.
 It took more than 2 years before the main orchid started to bloom again.
 The flowering season for this orchid species became erratic ( it may be due to the change in growing condition) until a couple of years ago, when it would bloom at least once a year.
 We have given some divisions to neighbors and friends, but unfortunately most of the divisions that we gave died out in their collection.

 This particular orchid had a compact growth habit and would have small flowers compared to other Cymbidium finlaysonianum that we have in our house.
 This species blooming season is from March to May, but sometimes this can bloom late February or early June depending on the weather pattern.